marcosadriano05/delivery/README.md

 The API is available at this [link](https://marcosadriano05-delivery.deno.dev/).

+Obs: The database has populated with the fake data provided by the challenge repository.

 The API is hosted on [Deno Deploy](https://deno.com/deploy).
 The database is hosted on [Supabase](https://supabase.com/).